Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Case Study Attacks

 \section{Case Study Attacks}

-\zq{Similar to the prior works~\cite{cao2016off, feng2020off}, our attack focuses on compromising long-lived TCP connections.} In this section, we demonstrate two cases, \ie SSH DoS and web manipulation, to illustrate how TCP connections can be hijacked by exploiting the encrypted frame size in Wi-Fi networks.
-In summary, \zq{an off-path attacker can reset an SSH service within 270 seconds and inject malicious data into a HTTP web page\footnote{HTTPS can prevent attackers from injecting malicious data.
-However, reports on HTTPS adoption~\cite{W3Techs} indicate that there are 17\% of websites still based on HTTP as of August 2023.} within 335 seconds.}
+In this section, we demonstrate two cases, \ie SSH DoS and web manipulation, to illustrate how TCP connections can be hijacked by exploiting the encrypted frame size in Wi-Fi networks.
+In summary, an off-path attacker can reset an SSH service within 19 seconds and inject malicious data into a HTTP web page\footnote{HTTPS can prevent attackers from injecting malicious data.
+However, reports on HTTPS adoption~\cite{W3Techs} indicate that there are 15\% of websites still based on HTTP as of April 2024.
+Additionally, our measurements of the top 1 million websites based on Tranco~\cite{DBLP:conf/ndss/PochatGTKJ19} show that about 10\% of them based on HTTP.} within 28 seconds.